If you're getting married, it's simple: Bachelor party in Las Vegas!

 Or there's a pair of rolling experiences at Revere Golf Club -- the Lexington and Concord Courses.
 More?
 Look into the three masterpieces at Las Vegas Paiute Golf Resort, the Wolf Course, Snow Mountain and Sun Mountain.

-A couple of others include Arroyo Golf Club at Red Rock, Tuscany Golf Club and Rhodes Ranch Golf Club.
+A couple of others include Arroyo Golf Club at Red Rock, Chimera Golf Club and Rhodes Ranch Golf Club.
 From high-end to moderately priced, there are more than enough golf choices in the Las Vegas area that will fit the bill.

 Las Vegas bachelor party: Off the course